 Fungicide residues were frequently detected, with an increase in fungicide HQ and diversity per pooled sample over time (Fig. 6).
+Fungicide residue was associated with higher nearby areas of corn and soybeans, as compared to larger areas of forested uplands near those apiaries where no fungicide residue was detected.
 Considered relatively harmless due to their low acute toxicity to adult honey bees, multiple fungicides were detected at more than 1,000 ppb (1 ppm), including chlorothalonil (4.9 ppm), cyprodinil (2.8 ppm), fenbucanazole (3.47 ppm), pyraclstrobin (1.07 ppm), and THPI (7.06 ppm).
 Only varroacides (Thymol = 55.8 ppm, DMPF = 12.7 ppm) were detected at higher concentrations than THPI.
 While occasional high contamination rates from in-hive applied varroacides are foreseeable, such high rates of fungicide contamination in the colony’s food stream are disconcerting.
-(75)An association between high fungicide residues and the fungal disease chalkbrood (Fig. S2) suggests that fungicide contamination from agricultural fields promotes the causative fungus Ascosphaera apis inside the hive.
+High fungicide residues exceeding in-hive applied varroacides were reported in a European study, with Boscalid, Captan, Iprodione detected at a maximum of 1.3, 1.5 and 1.9 ppm respectively (75).
+The association between high fungicide residues and the fungal disease chalkbrood detected suggests that fungicide contamination from agricultural fields promotes the causative fungus Ascosphaera apis inside the hive.
 Similar co-occurrence of fungicides and chalkbrood incidences were reported in Yoder et al. (2013).
 A common symptom of stress, the increased incidence of chalkbrood may be indicative of nutritional stress caused by a disruption of the beneficial fungi and bacteria that co-inhabit the hive matrix (76-79).
 Several other studies have raised concerns over the impacts of fungicides on pollinator health (Migratory paper, (6, 14, 63, 65, 75, 77, 80-85), indicating a much needed reevaluation of fungicides as “bee safe”.

 Numerous insecticides contributed more than 1,000 points to HQ scores (Table 1), indicating that honey bees ingest more than 10% of their LD50 from this contaminated protein source during their 10 day nursing phase, when honey bees consume up to 12 mg of stored bee bread per day (32).
 These insecticides included bifenthrin, carbaryl, chlorpyrifos, cyfluthrin, fenpropathrin, permethrin, and prallethrin.
 Three of ten samples from Oregon were contaminated with high concentrations of highly toxic prallethrin (Concentration = 209-800 ppb; LD50 = 0.027), an insecticide used to kill wasps and approved for aerial spraying of mosquitos (86).
 An additional sample from Ohio (132 ppb) and two from West Virginia (92-321 ppb) had high concentrations of prallethrin.
 Mosquito transmitted West Nile Virus continues to be an issue in all three of these states, indicating that colonies may be picking up prallethrin contaminated water or subject to spray drift.
+Insectides were more likely to be detected in apiaries within 2 miles of

 Tank mixtures of insecticides with various fungicides are common, reducing application costs and enhancing pest control.
 Pyrethroid toxicity is synergistically enhanced when combined with EBI fungicides, as both are detoxified by the cytochrome P-450 monooxygenase system (16, 65).
 Specifically the pyrethroid cyhalthrin was found in combination with an EBI (DMI: SBI Class I) fungicide eight times, in 19% of all the samples contaminated with cyhalthrin (n = 42).
 Pyrethroids, detected 123 times, were found together with this synergistic type of fungicides 11.4% of the time (n = 14), thus potential synergistic interactions should not be dismissed.
+Many pesticide combinations occur at much greater frequency than expected by chance (Tables 1 and S2) and these warrant further research to determine potential synergistic interactions and their impact on honey bee health.